hectormiguel1/SafeKepper/README.md

 # THIS PROGRAM HEAVILY RELIES ON GPG, MV, RM, SO IT WILL ONLY WORK ON OS WITH THEM INSTALLED!!!!!

+# ExecuteShellCommand is not my code, credit to mickzer on stackoverflow

 # To use:
 	$ git clone https://github.com/hectormiguel1/SafeKepper